konecnyjakub/event-dispatcher/README.md

 ### Metadata for listeners

 When registering a listener, AutoListenerProvider automatically looks for its metadata.
-You can metadata to a listener via attribute Konecnyjakub\EventDispatcher\Listener.
+You can add metadata to a listener via attribute Konecnyjakub\EventDispatcher\Listener.

 Currently only one feature is implemented via metadata: priority.
 It is described in detail later in this document.